kinnewig/dcs2/README.md

    ./dcs2 -p <path/to/install> -j <Number of threads> --cmake-flags "DEALII_CUSTOM_URL=https://github.com/<username>/dealii.git -D DEALII_CUSTOM_TAG=<Your Branch Name>"
    ```

+### Method 3: Container (Docker/Podman)
+If you want to use dcs2 on a non-supported OS, e.g., Windows, you can use the [dcs2-container](https://github.com/kinnewig/dcs2-container).
+For more information, see the documentation of the dcs2-container.

 ## Requirements
 DCS2 requires a modern MPI compiler, and a few additional programs that are not build by DCS2 itself.